-If ERRIDR_EL1 indicates that zero records are implemented, then it is IMPLEMENTATION DEFINED whether ERRSELR_EL1 is UNDEFINED or RES0.
+If ERRIDR_EL1 indicates that zero records are implemented, then it is IMPLEMENTATION DEFINED whether ERRSELR_EL1 is UNDEFINED or RESO.

-- If EL2 is implemented and HCR_EL2.TERR == 1, then direct reads and writes of ERRSELR_EL1 at Non-secure EL1 generate a Trap exception to EL2. - If EL3 is implemented and SCR_EL3.TERR == 1, then direct reads and writes of ERRSELR_EL1 at EL1 and EL2 generate a Trap exception to EL3.
+- If EL2 is implemented and HCR_EL2.TERR == 1, then direct reads and writes of ERRSELR_EL1 in Non-secure state at EL1 generate a Trap exception to EL2. - If EL3 is implemented and SCR_EL3.TERR == 1, then direct reads and writes of ERRSELR_EL1 at EL2 and EL1 generate a Trap exception to EL3.